 YOY growth is useful in retail, but there are several other industries that can benefit from including these measures in KPIs and analytics.
 These are just a few examples of how useful YOY growth can be:

-- Healthcare: Measuring aspects like patients served or cost per patients can be enhanced when combining YOY figures with different policies.
-Measuring growth after the introduction of a new practice can provide evidence if it was effective or not.
+- Healthcare: When measuring things like patients served or cost per patient, it’s vital to look at YOY figures with different policies.
+Watching performance change after introducing a new practice can show you if it was effective or not.

-- Manufacturing: Factories can see how efficient their production lines are by measuring how much their manufacturing rates grow or decrease over time is vital to understanding processes, machine performance, and much more.
-By combining efficiency info with sales data, manufacturers can prepare better for seasonal changes and understand their long-term possibilities and challenges.
+- Manufacturing: Factories live and die by how efficient their production lines are.
+Measuring how much manufacturing rates grow or decrease over time is vital to understanding processes, machine performance, and much more.
+By combining efficiency info with sales data, manufacturing analytics can help companies prepare better for seasonal changes and understand their long-term possibilities and challenges.

 - Logistics: In an industry measured by the number of items delivered and efficiency, YOY growth can show if a company is remaining efficient and effective in the market, or if performance is slipping.
 Comparing deliveries over time can highlight areas for improvement and help pinpoint activities where streamlining functions could prove beneficial.